PUBG’s progression pass improves the game even if it leaves people out

 You’re going to start seeing progression passes a lot more frequently in the future.
 Fortnite broke the seal and made them into a regular occurrence in the console and PC space, and now developer PUBG Corp. and Rocket League studio Psyonix are rushing to offer something similar.
 These companies are adding a premium leveling system because players have signaled that they want it, and they’re right — at least when it comes to me.
 I like the idea of working toward something from match to match even if I’m on a losing streak.
 That makes me want to play more, and I’m willing to occasionally pay to get the best version of that.

-So over the weekend, I dropped $10 for my Sanhok Event Pass, and hopped into PUBG.
+So over the weekend, I dropped $10 for my Sanhok Event Pass and hopped into PUBG.
 You can see some of that gameplay below.
-I was having a good time, and I obviously I should since I just spent money on a game that typically sells for $30.
+I was having a good time, and I obviously I should, since I just spent money on a game that typically sells for $30.

 The Sanhok Event Pass does its job in that it gives you those hooks to keep coming back.
 For now, let’s ignore the perverse idea of paying a game to give you a reason to want to come back beyond the gameplay itself.
 The progression system has other problems.
 It seems like PUBG Corp. slapped it together without fully considering all of its choices.
 For example, if you play as a team, and one of your teammates dies, then they are sitting around not earning XP toward their Pass while the rest of the squad finishes.
 That is encouraging many teams to quit early if one of their players dies in the first moments of a match.
 The obvious fix for this is to award XP to an entire team even if players have died.